Softball: Tyler Legacy rallies by Rockwall-Heath

 Kaley McMillian had the lone hit for Overton.

-BECKVILLE 5, TIMPSON 4: Beckville pushed across four runs in the bottom of the sixth and held on for a 5-4 win over Timpson on Friday.
+TIMPSON — Beckville pushed across four runs in the bottom of the sixth and held on for a 5-4 District 22-2A win over Timpson on Friday.

 McKinna Chamness, Amber Harris and Kaitlyn Tillman all doubled for Beckville.
 Aubrey Klingler had three hits and an RBI, Kiara Willis two hits and an RBI and Harris and Chamness an RBI apiece.
 Bethany Grandgeorge struck out seven and walked one in the pitching win.

-WINNSBORO 5, MPCH 4: WINNSBORO - Winnsboro scored twice in the bottom of the seventh to walk off with a 5-4 win over Mount Pleasant Chapel Hill.
+WINNSBORO — Winnsboro scored twice in the bottom of the seventh to walk off with a 5-4 District 13-3A win over Mount Pleasant Chapel Hill.

 Katie McGregor doubled and drove in a run in the loss for MPCH.
 Hannah Rhea and Presley Applegate had two hits and an RBI apiece, and Katie Hart chipped in with an RBI.
 Applegate struck out 10 with no walks in the loss.